rozeridilar/LearningReactNative/README.md

 - When a component is rerendered all of its children gets rerendered too.

 - A state variable can be passed to a child component.
 At that point the state variable is now being used as props.

+- Every time we create a instance of a component, every copy of it has its own seperate piece of state.

+Where to put state variables:
+- Generally, we create state variables in the most parent component that needs to read or change a state value.

+- If a child needs to read a state value, the parent can pass it via prop.

+- If a child needs to change a state value, the parent can pass down a callback function to change the state value as a prop.